teimuraz-kevlishvili/CURLSOAPClient/README.md

-# cURL SOAP Client Library
+# PHP cURL SOAP Client Library

 With this library, you can make requests to SOAP server without using native PHP SOAP Client.

-It uses cURL Library.
+It uses PHP and cURL Library.

 # Usage
 Create request file from SOAP Service WSDL (Can Use [SoapUI](http://www.soapui.org/)) and save xml code to "requests" folder with method name: GetGeoIP(.xml).